JamesDartmouth/Team-Profile-Generator/README.md

 ## Description

-Project was to refactor the code to meet certain criteia.

--Use more semantic elements
--Make sure structure of elements follows a logical structure -add alt attributes to images
--make sure heading elements fall in sequential order -consolidate CSS Code
--add a concise, descriptive title
+Creates a Team profile page with manager, engineers, and interns.
+Employee information such as name, id, and email are presented.

 ## Usage

-User can find deployed app at [DeployedChallenge1](https://jamesdartmouth.github.io/challenge-1-horiseon/)
+User can find deployed app at [DeployedChallenge1](https://jamesdartmouth.github.io/Team-Profile-Generator/)

-Repot can be found at [RepoChallenge1](https://github.com/JamesDartmouth/challenge-1-horiseon)
+Repot can be found at [RepoChallenge1](https://github.com/JamesDartmouth/Team-Profile-Generator)

 Screenshots.